leovantoji/Machine-Learning-Engineer-Nanodegree/README.md

   naive_bayes = MultinomialNB()
   naive_bayes.fit(training_data, y_train)
   ```
+  - Advantages of Naive Bayes:
+    - Ability to handle an extremely large number of features.
+Performs well even with the presence of irrelevant features and is relatively unaffected by them.
+    - Relative simplicity.
+Naive Bayes works well right out of the box and tuning it's parameters is rarely ever necessary, except usually in cases where the distribution of the data is known.
+It rarely ever overfits the data.
+    - Model training and prediction times are very fast for the amount of data it can handle.
   - Bag of Words(BoW) concept specifies the problems that have a collection of text data that needs to be worked with.
   - `CountVectorizer` method (```from sklearn.feature_extraction.text import CountVectorizer```)
     - It tokenizes the string(separates the string into individual words) and gives an integer ID to each token.